s-macke/weltendaemmerung/README.md

 The agent read all documentation files before generating [PORTING.md](PORTING.md) with a comprehensive design document.

 From here, things got messier.
 I had the model implement each step from the porting guide across several parallel sessions.
 Documentation bugs surfaced along the way, which the chatbot fixed once I pointed them out.
-The web port code is not pretty—I don't really care about its quality.
-It works, and it's a good candidate for future refactoring experiments.
+The web port code is not pretty.
+But it works, and it's a good candidate for refactoring experiments with future models.

 > `Use the frontend design skill to design a nice retro-modern look for the webapp.`